Doria (family): Role in the great explorations

 The Doria clan helped finance the Portuguese and Spanish navigations in the late 15th and 16th centuries.
 Francesco Doria, a banker at Seville, financed Christopher Columbus's expeditions, and his son Aleramo Doria was a banker to King John III of Portugal until 1556.
 Finally, Aleramo's daughter Clemenza Doria was one of the earliest settlers in the 16th-century Portuguese colonization of Brazil.
 Clemenza Doria married twice; her second husband was Fernão Vaz da Costa (c.
 1520–1567), son of Portuguese Chief Justice Cristóvão da Costa and a great-grandson of the legendary navigator Soeiro da Costa; they originated the Costa Doria family which is still thriving today as one of their members, José Carlos Aleluia [da Costa Doria], is a representative in the Brazilian congress, and businessman João Doria Jr. or João Agripino da Costa Doria III was the mayor of the city of São Paulo (2017–2018) and the governor of the State of São Paulo (2019–2022).

-Lodisio Doria, a Genoese knight and merchant of the Oneglia lineage, was inducted into the Order of Christ (Portugal), as were many of his descendants, and settled on the island of Madeira.
-His lineage includes the Teixeira Doria family, lords of Pena d'Aguia, and the França Doria family, a cadet branch of the former.
-Although both branches share the Portuguese navigator Tristão Vaz Teixeira as a common ancestor, the Teixeira Doria represent the agnatic line directly descending from him.
+Lodisio Doria, a Genoese knight and merchant, was a descendant of several branches of the Doria family of Genoa, primarily the Oneglia lineage, as documented in Natale Battilana's 19th-century genealogical study of old Genoese families, Genealogie delle Famiglie Nobili di Genova.
+He was inducted into the Order of Christ (Portugal), as were several of his descendants, and later settled on the island of Madeira.

+His lineage includes the Teixeira Doria family, Lords of Pena d’Aguia, and the França Doria family, a cadet branch of the former.
+Although both branches share the Portuguese navigator and explorer Tristão Vaz Teixeira as a common ancestor, the Teixeira Doria represent the agnatic line directly descending from him.
 The França Doria branch is headed by the Count of Calçada, with a junior branch led by the Viscount of Torre Bela.